CornellDataScience/Education-Immersive-Tutorials/README.md

 - go into`dist`
 - `python3 -m http.server`

-Going to localhost:8000/SVM.html in a browser will pull up the webpage corresponding to src/projects/SVM/templates/index.html.
-When the project is deployed to the Github Pages website, you can replace "localhost:8000" with "https://github.com/CornellDataScience/Education-Immersive-Tutorials" to see the corresponding webpage.
+Going to 0.0.0.0:8000/SVM.html in a browser will pull up the webpage corresponding to src/projects/SVM/templates/index.html.
+When the project is deployed to the Github Pages website, you can replace "0.0.0.0:8000" with "https://github.com/CornellDataScience/Education-Immersive-Tutorials" to see the corresponding webpage.

+You should use 0.0.0.0:8000, not localhost:8000.
+Using localhost will cause links to other files within this repo to break (because of CORS policies).

 ### Publishing